hazelcast/hazelcast-reference-manual/src/Preface.md

 ##### Customer Support

-Support for Hazelcast is provided via [GitHub](https://github.com/hazelcast/hazelcast/issues), [Mail Group](https://groups.google.com/forum/#!forum/hazelcast) and [StackOverflow](http://www.stackoverflow.com).
+Support for Hazelcast is provided via <a href="https://github.com/hazelcast/hazelcast/issues" target="_blank">GitHub</a>, <a href="https://groups.google.com/forum/#!forum/hazelcast" target="_blank">Mail Group</a> and <a href="http://www.stackoverflow.com" target="_blank">StackOverflow</a>

-For information on support for Hazelcast Enterprise, please see [hazelcast.com/pricing](http://hazelcast.com/pricing/).
+For information on support for Hazelcast Enterprise, please see <a href="hazelcast.com/pricing](http://hazelcast.com/pricing/" target="_blank">hazelcast.com</a>.

+<a href="" target="_blank">..</a>

 ##### Contributing to Hazelcast

 You can contribute to the Hazelcast code, report a bug or request an enhancement.
 Please see the following resources.

-- [Developing with Git](https://hazelcast.atlassian.net/wiki/display/COM/Developing+with+Git): Document that explains the branch mechanism of Hazelcast and how to request changes.
+- <a href="https://hazelcast.atlassian.net/wiki/display/COM/Developing+with+Git" target="_blank">Developing with Git</a>: Document that explains the branch mechanism of Hazelcast and how to request changes.
-- [Hazelcast Contributor Agreement form](https://hazelcast.atlassian.net/wiki/display/COM/Hazelcast+Contributor+Agreement): Form that each contributing developer needs to fill and send back to Hazelcast.
+- <a href="https://hazelcast.atlassian.net/wiki/display/COM/Hazelcast+Contributor+Agreement" target="_blank">Hazelcast Contributor Agreement form</a>: Form that each contributing developer needs to fill and send back to Hazelcast.
-- [Hazelcast on GitHub](https://github.com/hazelcast/hazelcast): Hazelcast repository where the code is developed, issues and pull requests are managed.
+- <a href="https://github.com/hazelcast/hazelcast" target="_blank">Hazelcast on GitHub</a>: Hazelcast repository where the code is developed, issues and pull requests are managed.

 ##### Typographical Conventions